ufz/ogs/web/content/docs/userguide/parallel_computing_MPI/run_ogs_with_mpi.md

  keyword, `-`, can be replaced with a new prefix, `-[given prefix string]_`.
 In the above example, `-`, is replaced with `-T_` and `-H_`, respectively.

-A introduction and a list of of PETSc ksp solvers and preconditioners can be found by [this link](https://petsc.org/main/docs/manual/ksp/).
+A introduction and a list of PETSc KSP solvers and preconditioners can be found by [this link](https://petsc.org/main/docs/manual/ksp/).

 ### 2. Launch MPI OGS

-For MPI launcher, either *mpiexec* or *mpirun* can be used to run OGS.
+For MPI launcher, either `mpiexec` or `mpirun` can be used to run OGS.
- Preferably, *mpiexec* is recommended because it is defined in the MPI standard.
+ Preferably, `mpiexec` is recommended because it is defined in the MPI standard.
-The number of processes to run of *mpiexec* must be identical to the number of mesh partitions.
+The number of processes to run of `mpiexec` must be identical to the number of mesh partitions.
-For example, if the meshes of a project, foo.prj, are partitioned into 5 partitions, OGS can be launched in MPI as
+For example, if the meshes of a project, `foo.prj`, are partitioned into 5 partitions, OGS can be launched in MPI as

 ```bash